uditrajmr3/uditrajmr3/README.md

 ---

-I build things at the intersection of **AI, full-stack engineering, and product**.
+I'm a software engineer building things at the intersection of **AI, full-stack engineering, and product**.
 Currently co-founding [neweb.ai](https://dashboard.neweb.ai) — an autonomous website platform that generates, deploys, and ranks websites end-to-end.

 My work sits across AI/ML pipelines, backend architecture, Flutter apps, and whatever it takes to ship.
 I think at civilizational scale, build at startup speed.